m-voit/concepts-of-programming-languages/study-project/paper.md

 - Allow functions to be assigned to variables.
 - Allow functions to be stored in data structures like arrays.

-The listed properties also allow for concepts such as higher-order functions and functional composition, both of which are described later.
+The listed properties also allow for concepts such as higher-order functions and function composition, both of which are described later.

 In JavaScript, all the criteria is met.
 Therefore, functions in JavaScript are first-class functions and are treated like first-class citizens [moz06][fog13].